 Dehydration

-Your hydration levels have a direct impact on the smell of your urine.
+Your hydration levels directly affect the smell of your urine.
 When you’re dehydrated, your urine becomes more concentrated with urea and other compounds, making it smell stronger.
 Even a small amount of concentrated urine mixed with discharge or sweat can create a noticeable ammonia-like scent.

 Drinking plenty of water throughout the day not only dilutes your urine but also helps flush out toxins that can contribute to stronger smells.